rahmansahinler1/doclink/README.md

 This approach combines the power of modern vector search techniques with the reliability and familiarity of relational databases, creating a robust, secure, and maintainable RAG system.

 This architecture enables Doclink to securely handle document processing, embedding generation, and sophisticated question-answering capabilities while maintaining a responsive user experience.

-# 👥 Contributing

-We welcome contributions to Doclink!
-If you need a specific update, please open an issue we will be on it.
-If you want to be part of our team, please reach us.

 # 🙏 Acknowledgments